addyosmani/backbone-fundamentals/index.md

 ##<a name="theinternals">The Internals</a>
 ---

-###What is Backbone?

-As a short reminder, Backbone.js is one of a number of JavaScript frameworks for creating MVC-like web applications.
-On the front-end, it's my architectural framework of choice as it's both mature, relatively lightweight and can be easily tested using third-party toolkits such as Jasmine or QUnit.
-Other MVC frameworks you may be familiar with include Ember.js (SproutCore 2.0), Spine, YUILibrary and JavaScriptMVC.

-Backbone is maintained by a number of contributors, most notably: Jeremy Ashkenas, creator of CoffeeScript, Docco and Underscore.js.
-As Jeremy is a believer in detailed documentation, there's a level of comfort in knowing you're unlikely to run into issues which are either not explained in the official docs or which can't be nailed down with some assistance from the #documentcloud IRC channel.
-I strongly recommend using the latter if you find yourself getting stuck.

-###Why should you consider using it?

-Backbone's main benefits, regardless of your target platform or device, include helping:

-* Organize the structure to your application
-* Simplify server-side persistence
-* Decouple the DOM from your page's data
-* Model data, views and routers in a succinct manner
-* Provide DOM, model and collection synchronization

-## Is Backbone right for you?

-Does the following describe you?:

-"I want something flexible which offers a minimalist solution to separating concerns in my application.
-It should support a persistence layer and RESTful sync, models, views (with controllers), event-driven communication, templating and routing.
-It should be imperative, allowing one to update the View when a model changes.
-I’d like some decisions about the architecture left up to me.
-Ideally, many large companies have used the solution to build non-trivial applications.

-As I may be building something complex, I’d like there to be an active extension community around the framework that have already tried addressing larger problems (Marionette, Chaplin, Aura, Thorax).
-Ideally, there are also scaffolding tools (grunt-bbb, brunch) available for the solution."

-If so, continue reading.

-##The Basics

 In this section, you'll learn the essentials of Backbone's models, views, collections and routers, as well as about using namespacing to organize your code.
 This isn't meant as a replacement for the official documentation, but it will help you understand many of the core concepts behind Backbone before you start building applications with it.

 * Models